-We also offer bespoke in-house training, which can be delivered in-house at an agreed venue.
-Full details of the CPD programme can be found on the website.
-Professional Training also produces a monthly e-zine with updates on CPD events.
+LSPT also offers bespoke in-house training, which can be delivered in-house at an agreed venue.
+Full details of the CPD programme can be found at www.lawsociety.ie/cpd.
+LSPT also produces a bimonthly legal training e-zine with updates on CPD events.
 All training events can be booked online, by phone, or by post.
 For further details and assistance, email lspt@lawsociety.ie.